Monthly Archives: January 2010

 Want one of these?

-I created this blog because I took a class we offer at FCI called Food Blogging with Steven Shaw.
 I was skeptical at first.
-I’m not on Facebook and I don’t tweet, and lord knows there were plenty of people who had already beaten me … Continue reading
+I’m not on Facebook and I don’t tweet, and lord knows there were plenty of people who had already beaten me to the punch.

 Filed under Events, How to